kefeimo/dev-volttron-modular/volttron-lib-dnp3-driver/README.md

     ...
     ]
     ```

     </details>

-1. Verify with Logging Data
+1. Verify with logging data

    When the DNP3-Driver is properly installed and configured, we can verify with logging data in "volttron.log".

     ```
     tail -f <path to folder containing volttron.log>/volttron.log
     ```

     <details>
     <summary>Expected logging example</summary>

     ```bash
     ...
     2023-03-13 23:26:56,611 (volttron-platform-driver-0.2.0rc1 23666) volttron.driver.base.driver(334) DEBUG: finish publishing: devices/campus/building/dnp3/all